johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-01-31-migrating-from-github-pages-to-azure-static-web-apps/index.md

 ## Setting up a resource group

 With our Bicep in place, we're going to need a resource group to send it to.
-We're going to create ourselves a resource group in North Europe:
+We're going to create ourselves a resource group in West Europe:

 ```shell
 az group create -g rg-blog-johnnyreilly-com -l westeurope